ydigikat/TangNano-Image/README.md

 | iverilog | Simulation / testbenches |
 | GNU riscv64 | GCC cross compiler for pivorv32 soft-core|

-### Notes

-The image can be used stand-alone in docker by starting an interactive shell, however it is intended to be used as a ```devcontainer``` within Microsoft VS Code.

 #### Building The Image

 >**IMPORTANT**:  You must download the Gowin EDA release package from (https://www.gowinsemi.com/en/support/download_eda/).